 • To finish at Amberley Station, go under the railway bridge on the B2139 and turn right up the station's approach road.

 To finish the walk here, return to the B2139 and head E, away from the river.
 Shortly after passing under the railway bridge, turn right up the approach road to the station.
-Cross the footbridge for trains to London.
+Cross the footbridge to Platform 1 for trains to London.

 For the direct route, head south along Stoke Road into North Stoke.
 Continue past the village on a footpath which later goes alongside an old meander to reach the river near South Stoke.
 Turn left onto the riverbank, cross the river bridge and go up a track to the church.
 For the alternative riverside route, take the footpath on the far side of Houghton Bridge, initially heading south-west and later merging with a bridleway.
 After passing the wall of Arundel Park the bridleway climbs and moves a little way from the river, later going along the edge of farmland.
 Follow it down towards South Stoke, veering to the right around farm buildings.
 Turn left onto a lane leading to the church.